Wabinab/Xenoblade-Chronicles-3-The-Book/some_terms.md

 - tirade: a long angry speech expressing strong disapproval.
 - credenza: a kind of low, wide cupboard with several parts, and sometimes with drawers, usually used for holding glasses, plates, etc.
 - consign: to send something to someone.
+- putative: generally thought to be or to exist, even if it's not really so.
 -